Southwest Zone

 Birds

 On the first Wednesday of every month, birders can join Rogue Valley Audubon Society for a field trip to learn more about birds on Denman Wildlife Area.
 You can learn more about this opportunity on the chapter's website, here.
+Please note that wildlife area parking permits are required to be on the wildlife area.
+Permits can be purchased from any local license dealer or online.
+They also come free with a hunting license.
+Permits must be visible from the front dashboard of your vehicle.

 Quail: Keep an eye out for the two species of quail that live in southwest Oregon.
-If you see a ground bird with a long straight head plume and chestnut-colored throat and flanks, then you're looking at a mountain quail—a species that typically lives at higher elevations.
+If you see a ground bird with a long straight head plume and chestnut-colored throat and flanks, then you're looking at a Mountain Quail—a species that typically lives at higher elevations.

-Unlike mountain quail, California quail have a curved head plume and the feathers on their chest give them a scaled appearance.
-The California quail, also referred to as the valley quail, is typically found in the lower elevation valleys, and can be more common than the mountain quail in agriculture and suburban areas near thick brushy cover.
+Unlike Mountain Quail, California Quail have a curved head plume and the feathers on their chest give them a scaled appearance.
+The California Quail, also referred to as the valley quail, is typically found in the lower elevation valleys, and can be more common than the Mountain Quail in agriculture and suburban areas near thick brushy cover.

-Great egrets: Smaller in size to the great blue heron and white in color, these birds can be found in similar habitats as the great blue heron, wading in shallow water in search of unsuspecting prey.
+Great Egrets: Smaller in size to the Great Blue Heron and white in color, these birds can be found in similar habitats as the Great Blue Heron, wading in shallow water in search of unsuspecting prey.
 They're unique in that they can be found on every continent in the world, except Antarctica.
 They're highly adaptable to varying habitats and are very intelligent birds.

-American bittern: American bitterns are a medium-size heron with thick, compact bodies, a thick neck, and long pointed bill.
+American Bittern: American Bitterns are a medium-size heron with thick, compact bodies, a thick neck, and long pointed bill.
 They are a buffy beige color with vertical darker brown stripes that help camouflage them in the tall marshy vegetation.
 Similar to other herons, they are patient and stealthy when searching for prey.
 When alarmed they are known to stand motionless, almost completely upright, with their bill pointed straight into the air, as if they are just part of the swaying vegetation that surrounds them.

 iNaturalist

 iNaturalist is used to share and gather information on various plants and animals around you.
 The information provided by users generates data for science and conservation.
 This is a very popular, and free, tool used by both nature lovers and scientists alike.
 If you're interested in learning about what plants or animals have been observed in your area, or if you'd like to submit wildlife observations to support conservation efforts in Oregon, you can access the platform via the website or through an app.
-Visit: https://www.inaturalist.org/ for more information, or join ODFW's Wildlife Conservation project.
+Visit: iNaturalist for more information, or join ODFW's Wildlife Conservation project.

 Hiking opportunities